Hi, I’m Anne.

 I started Doubting Believer to harness the power of the inter webs to aid in that calling.

 I graduated from Andover Newton Theological School in Boston (which has recently been imbedded at Yale in New Haven).
 I’ve been an ordained pastor in the Presbyterian Church USA for almost 20 years and have done a lot of small church pastoring, worship directing, keynote speaking, music leading and workshop offering.
 I’ve also become pretty handy with a plunger and well-versed in the many uses of duct tape.
 I have served on the board of Ferncliff Camp and Conference Center and have spent a week chaplaining there every summer for many years.
 I love me some camp.

 There is an award given in my name to the graduate of the Donaghey Scholars Program at the University of Arkansas at Little Rock who “most reminds us that this is supposed to be fun.”
 Although, I hear they’ve sanitized the wording a bit, and morphed it into the most “enthusiastic” student….which I definitely was not.
 I need to follow up on that.

 I believe strongly in the opening words of the Westminster Shorter Catechism; that our goal in life is to glorify God and enjoy God forever.

-I have a husband who has put up with me for 20 years, and we have a drama queen (literally works as a professional party princess and is headed to Syracuse for a musical theater BFA in the fall) teenage daughter.
+I have a husband who has put up with me for more than 20 years, and we have a daughter who is a junior musical theater major at Syracuse.

 I hope you find Doubting Believer to be a place where you can engage and connect with God and with a community of believers.
 We all need community.
 No one makes it out of this life alive, and no one can get through it alone.